 Q. Does my undergraduate or prior graduate work have to be in Economics in order to apply?

-A. No. Graduate level economic analysis unlike undergraduate coursework, is highly mathematical and requires frequent use of the tools learned in calculus, differential equations, real analysis, and linear algebra.
+A. Graduate level economic analysis unlike undergraduate coursework, is highly mathematical and requires frequent use of the tools learned in calculus, differential equations, real analysis, and linear algebra.
 If you don’t have graded coursework in these specific areas, we urge you to take additional mathematics classes before applying.

 Q. May I send you my qualifications and be pre-assessed for admission?